Arnold Moss

 Arnold Moss (January 28, 1910 – December 15, 1989) was an American character actor.
-His son was songwriter Jeff Moss.

 Early years

 Born in Flatbush, Moss was a third-generation Brooklyn native.
 He attended Brooklyn's Boys High School.
-His first involvement with acting came when he was in college, after which he joined the Eva Le Gallienne Apprentice Gruup.
+His first involvement with acting came when he was in college, after which he joined the Eva Le Gallienne Apprentice Group.

 Career

 Radio

 Moss was an announcer at two Baltimore, Maryland, radio stations, moving to WCAO in 1931 after having worked at WTAM.
 In 1932, he was the youngest announcer at CBS.

-He played Dr. Fabian in Cabin B-13 on CBS radio in 1948-49, played in Cafe Istanbul on ABC radio in 1952, was Ahmed on Stella Dallas, was Philip Cameron in Against the Storm and was the first voice of the character of Ted White on the radio serial, The Guiding Light, from April 1948 to May 1949.
+Moss narrated episodes of American Story in the summer of 1945.
+He played Dr. Fabian in Cabin B-13 on CBS radio in 1948–49, played in Cafe Istanbul on ABC radio in 1952, was Ahmed on Stella Dallas, was Philip Cameron in Against the Storm and was the first voice of the character of Ted White on the radio serial, The Guiding Light, from April 1948 to May 1949.

 Teaching

 In the early 1930s, Moss taught speech at the Brooklyn branch of City College of New York.